 Plan a Visit

-During the academic year, the library is open to walk-in visitors on Thursdays and Fridays from 1 to 4 p.m. and by appointment.
+During the academic year, the library welcomes walk-in visitors on Thursdays and Fridays from 1 to 4 p.m. and by appointment.
 In the summer (May 15-August 15) visits are by appointment only.
 Email Librarian Tracy Meserve at [email protected] for research assistance or to schedule a visit.

 Archival Collections